CodersSquad/dc-labs/challenges/first-partial/remote-sa.md

 ```
 # Working example
 $ curl http://localhost:8000?vertices=(-3,1),(2,3),(0,0),(-1.5,-2.5)
-Welcome to the Remote Shades Analyzer
+Welcome to the Remote Shapes Analyzer
 - Your figure has      : [4] vertices
 - Vertices             : (-3,1) (2,3) (0,0) (-1.5, -2.5)
 - Calculated Perimeter : 16.7